juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/coppeliasim_basics/hello_world.rst

 The following templates are minimal scripts containing good practices for Matlab, Python, and C++.
 Those are based on hundreds of feedbacks provided by the Maintainers of the DQ Robotics.

 The templates show how to establish communication with a CoppeliaSim scene using the default :file:`port`.
-It assumed that both the script and the scene are running in the same computer (default :file:`IP`).
+It's assumed that both the script and the scene are running in the same computer (default :file:`IP`).
 Furthermore, the :file:`asynchronous mode` (default mode) is used.
 This latter means that the simulation on CoppeliaSim will advance without taking into account the progress of your script.
 Learn more in |synch|_.